NW9123/sql/README.md

 ) ENGINE=InnoDB;

 -- Insert data in the correct order
--- First, insert into CinemaUser table
-INSERT INTO `CinemaUser` (`username`, `password`) VALUES ('Fatima', 'fatma123'),
+-- First, insert into CinemaUser table and verify INSERT INTO `CinemaUser` (`username`, `password`) VALUES ('Fatima', 'fatma123'),
 ('Salem', 'salem456'),